-Here lies the bold, brassy, fruity, outspoken, larger-than-life “Elsie Tanner”, one of Coronations Street’s original cast members and one the first sex symbols of British television.
-The only reason I can remember seeing her is that I wondered why anyone would want hair that looks like a fire and that she used to adjust her bra strap quite regularly.
+I found Pat along the far back wall of this graveyard in Crosby.
+Here lies the bold, brassy, fruity, outspoken, larger-than-life “Elsie Tanner”, one of Coronations Street’s original cast members and one television's first sex symbols.
+The only reason I can remember seeing her is her fiery red hair and they way she used to adjust her bra strap quite regularly.
 I’m sure this was acting rather than a series of ill-fitting bras.

 Life was rum outside television.
 She married an actor but it only lasted for one year - then her Coronation Street co-star Alan Browning.
 This didn’t last long either as he was an alcoholic and died from liver failure